 The following Corporate Governance Guidelines have been adopted by the Board of Directors (the "Board") of the Company to provide a governance framework for the Company.
 This comprehensive framework includes principles of corporate discipline, accountability, responsibility, compliance, and oversight to govern the business activities of the Company.
 These Corporate Governance Guidelines reflect the Board's commitment to ensure that the Company's business is effectively directed, managed and conducted in a sound and prudent manner with integrity, due care, and the professional skills that are appropriate.
-These Corporate Governance Guidelines are in addition to and are not intended to depart from, change or interpret the Bermuda Companies Act 1981, the Bermuda Insurance Act 1978, the Amended and Restated Memorandum of Association or Amended and Restated Bye-laws of the Company (the "Bye-Laws"), or any other United States or other international law or stock exchange regulation applicable to the Company or the Board.
+These Corporate Governance Guidelines are in addition to and are not intended to depart from, change or interpret the Delaware General Corporation Law, Certificate of Incorporation or Bylaws of the Company (the "Bylaws"), or any other United States or other international law or stock exchange regulation applicable to the Company or the Board.
 The Corporate Governance Guidelines are subject to modification from time to time by the Board.